realA10001986/Lou-s-Cafe-Jukebox/README.md

 ##### &#9193; Follow TCD night-mode

 If this option is checked and your TCD goes into night mode, the Jukebox will turn off it's menu illumination and reduce audio volume.

-##### &#9193; Turn on blue light in night mode

-If this option is checked and your TCD goes into night mode, the Jukebox will will turn on the blue light.

 ##### &#9193; Ignore time travels